Soojin-Lee0819/introduction-to-interactive-media/midtermProject/journal.md

 --------------------

 ### October 16
+I added a kill button, and made it so that the player clicks the button and not anywhere on the screen to kill the target.
+I also set restrictions so that the player has to be close to the target to kill it.
 I was able to make the target respawn, however I have some problems with letting the dying animation play all the way before respawning the character.
 I was also able to make the character look to the left when walking left using the transform function.

 ![alt-text](images/kill.gif)